cnerg/mbmore/README.rst

   - ``rng_seed``: sets the RNG seed value for the simulation (should be defined only once in the input file).
 If set to -1, the system time at simulation runtime is used, otherwise the integer is passed directly as the seed.
+  - ``inspect_freq`` : defines an average frequency of inspections (implemented with EveryRandomX).
+Creates an Inspections Table (if inspect_freq!=0) containing the columns: ``AgentID``, ``Time``, ``SampleLoc``, ``PosSwipeFrac``.
+For each inspection and swipe location, ``n_swipes`` are taken, and the fraction of these swipes that is positive for HEU (>20% enriched) is recorded in the table.
+If the liklihood of a false positive ( ``false_pos``) is non-zero, then XLikely is applied to every swipe that originally measures negative.
+If the liklihood of a false negative (``false_neg``) is non-zero, then XLikely is applied to every swipe that originally measures positive for the remainder of the simulation.
+A swipe can measure inherently positive only if HEU has actually been produced.
+If HEU has been produced and not previously detected, it's likelihood of detection increases approximately linearly across duration of the simulation.
+If HEU is produced continuously, then it only registers as detectable when increments of 0.1kg have been accumulated (imagining that it is removed from the cascades in this increment and therefore there are discrete opportunities for contamination).

 RandomSink
 +++++++++++